 First, this is NOT simply a list of the largest life insurance companies in the U.S. or even the most financially sound.
 Although that is one of our criteria.

-We’re really looking for the top life insurance companies that support our mission, which is to offer consumers the best life insurance options for estate planning, wealth building, and anything related to these objectives.
+We’re really looking for the top life insurance companies that support our mission, which is to offer consumers the best life insurance options based on each client’s unique need, whether it be to protect income, estate planning, wealth building, and anything related to these objectives.

 Thus, some top rated companies may not appear in our top 10 because they aren’t, in our humble opinion, deemed attractive enough for our purposes.